C++ Eigen

 for (int i = 0; i < N; ++i) P_world.col(i) = T_world_body * P_body.col(i);

-Homogeneous coordinates for 3D points are 4-vectors (x, y, z, 1) and let you express affine transforms (rotation + translation) as a single 4×4 matrix multiply.
-Eigen has direct helpers:
+Homogeneous coordinates — 3D point as 4-vector (x, y, z, 1); affine transforms (rotation + translation) → single 4×4 matrix multiply.
+Eigen helpers:

 Vector3d p(1, 2, 3);